I was chatting with someone on Instagram.

 - You are most likely feeling shame.
 You know, that awful feeling of self-doubt and loathing that formulates in your mind from a young age.
 This pain, reflection, is uncomfortable, so you want to get rid of that.

 Saying sorry over and over is an attempt to get rid of the pain by placing it on another person.
-That never works because again, you can not heal another persons pain.
+That never works because, again, you can not heal another person’s pain.

 Your brain doesn’t want to deal with that.
-So, it keeps a reminder with the hope that you will never have to go through that again
+So, it keeps a reminder with the hope that you will never have to go through that again.
+You have to prove to the brain that you got this!
+That you can handle yourself without all the reminders from the past.

 Step Four: Forgive Yourself